• Home

 bullet journal ideas

 Bullet journals have proven to be useful and flexible organizing tools.
 They can make a chaotic life easier to manage.
 They can be tweaked to cater to individual preferences.
 However, the numerous possibilities can also make them daunting.
 There really is no right or wrong way to go about it.
 Find strategies that work for you.
-Here are a few bullet journal ideas that you can try out:
+Here are a few bullet journal ideas to use in your personal planner:

 1. Add an instant pocket for storage.